-While Poland is fast becoming a typical European country there are still certain traditions and laws which the foreign visitor should be aware of.
+While Poland is increasingly becoming less discernible from other western European countries (in a good way, that is), there are certain local traditions and laws which the foreign visitor should be aware of.
+This is In Your Pocket's run-down of the helpful things everyone should know when visiting Poland.

 - Facts & Figures